jina-ai/jina/docs/fundamentals/flow/create-flow.md

 <img src="https://github.com/jina-ai/jina/blob/master/.github/images/foobar_flow.png?raw=true" alt="Simple Flow with two Executors being chained one after the other" width="50%">

-The response of `Flow` defined above is `['foo was here', 'bar was here']`, because the request was first sent to FooExecutor and then to BarExecutor.
+The response of the `Flow` defined above is `['foo was here', 'bar was here']`, because the request was first sent to FooExecutor and then to BarExecutor.

 ### Executor discovery
 As explained above, the type of Executor is defined by providing the `uses` keyword.
 The source of an Executor can be code, docker images or Hub images.